hazardland/core.php/README.md

 Session::clean('aaa.'); //Will remove 'aaa.key1','aaa.key2' and 'aaa.key3' from session

-//Where 'aaa.' is just a string prefix and could be anything like ending on any symbol
+//Where 'aaa.' is just a string prefix and could be anything like ending on any symbol.
 ```